Skip to main content

 Remember the old joke about The Golden Rule?
 "He who has the gold, rules." cartoon image of man with crown on next to a pile of gold coins

 Plutocracy is rule by the wealthy.
-Even though western democracy is well established at this point, those with "the gold"—wealthy individuals and corporations—are having greater and greater influence over our laws and regulations.
+Even though the general concept of Western democracy is well established at this point, it is those with "the gold"—wealthy individuals and corporations—who have true influence over our laws and regulations.

-The United States is a democracy—or more exactly, a democratic republic—which means that we elect representatives who are supposed to follow the will of the people.
-Unfortunately, due to the influence of big money in politics, the "we" part of "we the people" is increasingly dominated by the richest individuals and corporations.
-This has serious implications for the long term health of our system of governance, but it also has implications for our personal health and the land, air, and water around us.
+The United States is a democratic republic, which means that we elect representatives who are supposed to follow the will of the people.
+Unfortunately, due to the influence of big money in politics, the "we" part of "we the people" has become dominated by the richest individuals and corporations.
+This has serious implications for the long term health of our system of governance, but plutocracy also has implications for our personal health, jobs, safety, and environment.

 PLUTOCRACY AND YOUR INCOME LEVEL

-Global corporations are increasingly abandoning their long-established, well trained, well paid work forces in the US and other industrialized countries and transferring jobs to cheaper overseas labor pools.
-Lower labor costs mean more profits for the corporations, higher share prices for the stockholders, and bigger bonuses for the millionaire executives.
+Global corporations are increasingly abandoning their long-established, well trained, well paid work forces in the US and other industrialized countries, transferring jobs to cheaper overseas labor pools.
+Lower labor costs mean more profits for the corporations, higher share prices for the stockholders, and bigger bonuses for the millionaire and billionaire executives.

 A couple of decades ago, overseas outsourcing affected mostly manufacturing jobs; today, technical and administrative jobs are also up for outsourcing.
-The overall effect is a lowering of picture of people working together in an office environment average income levels for everyone except those few people at the top.
+The overall effect is a lowering of picture of people working together in an office environment average income levels for everyone except those at the very top.

-Proponents of free trade argue that the loss of home-based jobs is temporary, and as people get retrained, the net effect is a positive one because the global economy becomes more efficient.
-But with technology-sector jobs being lost and today's replacement jobs tending to be lower-paying service jobs, this old maxim no longer holds true.
-Millions of US jobs have been lost in the last few years, and the replacement jobs pay anywhere from $9,000 to $15,000 less in annual salary, according to various estimates.
+Proponents of free trade argue that the loss of home-based jobs is temporary, and as people get retrained, the net effect is a positive one because the economy becomes more efficient.
+But with technology-sector jobs being lost and today's replacement jobs tending to be lower-paying service jobs—when a job can even be found in this new era of high unemployment—the falsity of this concept is now obvious.

-The effect that this can have on the average schmo's standard of living is obvious enough, but since family income level is one factor in predicting health, Mr. and Mrs. Schmo's falling income levels will ultimately affect their family's physical well being too.
+The effect that this has on the average schmo's standard of living is clear enough, but since family income level is one factor in predicting health, the Schmo family's falling income level will ultimately affect its physical well being too.

 The US government enables the outsourcing of jobs by pursuing global trade agreements that allow corporate interests to trump national interests, fair-labor requirements, health and safety standards, and environmental laws.
 Jobs then naturally flow to countries with the lowest standards—i.e. to the countries with the lowest barriers to maximum corporate profits.